 As was later discovered, the anesthesiologist was on professional probation at the time of the surgery for substance and alcohol abuse, requiring that an additional supervising anesthesiologist be present which did not occur.
 The anesthesiologist also forged the signature of the missing surgeon on the surgery record.

-The medical center advertised that a “world renowned surgeon” directed the facility, but as it turned out, it did not even have a medical director at the time.
-In addition, there was no verification of physician’s credentials, and no medical malpractice insurance.
+The medical center advertised that a “world-renowned surgeon” directed the facility, but as it turned out, it did not even have a medical director at the time.
+In addition, there was no verification of the physician’s credentials and no medical malpractice insurance.

 $60 Million Verdict for Vaginal Deformity